 SupportCommunity forum

-Real context: 1M events monthly = ~33K events/day = sufficient for a startup tracking core features on 10K-50K monthly active users.
-Most early-stage SaaS companies stay on free forever until reaching significant traction.
+Real context: 1M events monthly is roughly 33K events per day, which is enough for a startup tracking core features on 10K-50K monthly active users.

 Product Analytics Events